aaron-grau/curic/react/readings/provider-connect.md

 })
 ```

-`mapDispatchToProps` can also be written as an object if all the values are set to action creators:
+`mapDispatchToProps` can also be written as an object if all the values are set to action creators:[\\]:(One can also assign `mapDispatchToProps` to an object if all the values are set to action creators.)

 ```js
 // action creator